fhiso/legacy-format/data-model.md

 ### ANUL  {#ANUL}

-Declaring a marriage void from the beginning (never existed).
+Annulment: declaring a marriage void from the beginning (never existed).

 Contexts
 :   .`[FAM]`.`[ANUL]`